 When it comes to pricing, keep in mind that individual quotes for Invisalign will vary — you can call 866-383-0748 to find an Invisalign dentist near you who can give you a detailed price quote.

 The first step your dentist or orthodontist will take is to get a 3D scan of your teeth using the iTero Element scanner.
 They will then map out a custom orthodontic treatment plan for you.

-Once your first set of aligners have been custom made, you will wear them for 20 to 22 hours a day.
-You must see your dentist every couple of weeks to get your teeth checked, and pick up your new aligners.
+Once your first set of aligners has been custom-made, you will wear them for 20 to 22 hours a day.
+You must see your dentist every couple of weeks to get your teeth checked and pick up your new aligners.

 If you are in the middle of treatment with Invisalign and you find that it doesn’t seem to be working, there may be a reason.
 The first thing to do is speak with your Invisalign provider.
 Your orthodontist or dentist will be able to tell if something has gone wrong with your treatment plan and make any adjustments necessary.

 Some of the reasons your Invisalign may not be working as planned include:

 - Not wearing your aligners for the recommended 22 hours per day